exosite-labs/cocoaonep/README.md

 The complete [Exosite One Platform API](https://github.com/exosite/docs) covers a lot of ground.
 This set of bindings only covers the following lower-level APIs:
 - Remote Procedure Call API
-- Portals API (<small>Partial support, this API is in high flux currently</small>)

-This is still a beta release.
-The Remote Procedure Call API is considered complete, while the Portals API is in flux (because the underlying REST API is still beta.)

 You need to be at least partially familar with the low-level APIs to use this library well.